decentraland-scenes/dcl-npc-toolkit/README.md

 3. On a new Decentraland scene, import this library as you normally would and include the tests you need

-4. On the scene directory, run `npm link @dcl-sdk/npc-utils`
+4. On the scene directory, run `npm link dcl-npc-toolkit`